0

 The brain is an incredible organ.

-• It regulates all our involuntary functions like breathing, digestion, and blood circulation.
+• It regulates all our involuntary functions like breathing, digestion, and blood circulation, and plays a crucial role in brain function.

-• It helps us process emotion, communicate with others, and create new things and ideas.<1>
+• It helps us process emotion, communicate with others, and create new things and ideas.

 With a healthy brain, we can meet everyday challenges and stressors with ease.